-Course Objectives:

-To develop specific skills needed by scientific professionals in the field of chemistry To develop skills in expressing descriptions of scientific experimentation orally and in writing

 1. Attendance is mandatory.
-The instructor may lower your final grade after 2 unexcused absences.
-Excused absences included sickness that involves a doctor or health clinic visit, death in the immediate family, and emergency situations like fires or automobile accidents.
-Documents for excused absences must be presented by the student to the instructor within one week of the student's return to class.
-Make sure you sign your name on the evaluation sheet (see below) each week.
-That's a clear record of your attendance.
+Students will be allowed 3 class absences without penalty.
+Any absences over 3 classes will result in final grade reductions.

-2. Each student enrolled in this course is required to present a 15-20 minute seminar on a peer-reviewed research paper available in the scientific literature or their on-going scientific research.
-The subject may come from any field of chemistry (analytical, biochemical, environmental, forensic, inorganic, organic, or physical).

-3. The paper will be selected from the current literature (journals) and submitted for approval to Dr. Chasteen at least 2 weeks prior to the presentation date; the earlier the better.
+- 2. Each student enrolled in this course is required to present a 15-20 minute seminar on a peerreviewed research paper available in the scientific literature or their on-going scientific research.
+The subject may come from any field of chemistry (analytical, biochemical, environmental, forensic, inorganic, organic, or physical). - 3.
+The paper will be selected from the current literature (journals) and submitted for approval to Dr. Chasteen at least 2 weeks prior to the presentation date.
 Literature review articles are not acceptable.
-The stipulation that it must be a peer-reviewed journal is sometimes difficult to determine.
+The stipulation that it must be a peer reviewed journal is sometimes difficult.
 Please contact your instructor well in advance if you have any questions about determining which journals are peer-reviewed.
 Presentation dates will be chosen on the first day of class.
 Students presenting at a scientific meeting that semester have priority for earlier presentation dates.
 Contact a faculty member in your field of interest if you need help selecting a paper.
 Missing this (2-week precheck) deadline is the single most common grade lowering error of this course.
-Please reread that sentence.

-4. A written one paragraph summary of the topic (paper) being presented must be available in the Chemistry office by 2:00 two days before the day when your presentation is made; so that's Wednesday before your Friday talk.
-You must print off and bring your abstract to the instructor.
+Please reread that sentence. - 4.
+A written one paragraph summary of the topic (paper) being presented must be available in the Chemistry office by 2:00 two days before the day when your presentation is made.
 Your grade in the course will be one letter grade lower if you do not meet this deadline.
 If no abstract is available one day prior to your presentation day your course grade will be zero.
 The maximum length of the abstract's body text is limited to 200 words.

-Your written abstract will be entitled with the literature paper's title and will list all of the authors, the journal citation (abbreviated journal name, volume, year, inclusive page numbers), and your name.
+The abstract will be entitled with the literature paper's title and will list all of the authors, the journal citation (journal name, volume, year, inclusive page numbers), and your name.
 Pay attention to the format for the citation below.
+Note that the journal abbreviation is italicized; the year is bold, etc. No footnotes will be included in the abstract.
+Do not list the company or school affiliations, or degrees (Ph.D.
+BS., etc) of the authors.
+Make sure the citation ends with a period.
+For instance: - Smith, S.; Jones, T.; Docent, G., J. Chem.
+Phys.
+2002, 34, 123-126.
+If the article you're using is an article in press the citation becomes: Smith, S.; Jones, T.; Docent, G., J. Chem.
+Phys.
+2006, in press.